100% Spelt Italian Bread (fresh milled)

 • Transfer the dough into an oiled bowl with plenty of room to rise and a lid.
 Do one set of stretch and folds, as described in the next step.

-• After the 2nd set of stretch and folds, preheat your oven and your dutch oven, by setting the oven to 450 F.
+• Preheat your oven and your dutch oven, by setting the oven to 450 F.

 • Sprinkle flour to line the bottom of your dutch oven, then gently place the dough into it, and sprinkle the top of the loaf with flour.